virtualritz/r-display/README.md

 Setting this to **zero** switches denoising *off*.

-Setting this to a value above *0* and below *1* linearly blends then denoised image with the original.
+Setting this to a value above *0* and below *1* linearly blends the denoised image with the original.

 Setting it to **one** (or above) switches denosing on.
 This means the